-It’s the largest country in Central America, but the least visited which is a great shame as it has so much to offer; colonial cities, volcanoes, lakes, beaches and even rainforest.
+It’s the largest country in Central America (Mexico is technically in North America), but the least visited which is a great shame as it has so much to offer; colonial cities, volcanoes, lakes, beaches and even rainforest.

 We love Central America.
 Sorry for that little outburst, but it's true.
 What started with a crush on that classic destination Costa Rica is now a fully fledged fling with all that this region, from Guatemala to Panama, has to offer.
 Nicaragua is no exception and to go on holiday here is to explore a truly hidden gem.